Work/live FAQs

 Our new approach aims to relate to tenants holistically.
 This includes supporting individuals as they develop their exit strategies from work/live studios.
 Rather than a simultaneous move-out date for all studios, we are instead allowing for a staggered exit depending on individual circumstances.

 We will re-allocate studios as and when they become vacant.
-Future vacancies will be circulated via our new work/live mailing list and advertised on Acme’s digital channels (website, social media) when they become available, using the same process (Expression of Interest, random selection, application).
+Future vacancies are circulated via our work/live mailing list and advertised on Acme’s digital channels (website, social media) when they become available, using the same process (Expression of Interest, random selection, application).

 6) Will the content of my CV be considered as part of the random selection process?